-Lecturer of Trumpet, Chair of Winds and Percussion
+Lecturer of Trumpet, Chair of Brass, Winds and Percussion

 Tom Booth has been adjunct professor of trumpet at Southern Methodist University since 1978.
 A noted teacher, he heads the Winds, Brass and Percussion Department, coaches chamber music and is a graduate advisor at SMU.
 He has been a member of the Dallas Symphony since 1977 and has also taught at the University of Texas at San Antonio, the University of Illinois and Illinois Wesleyan University.